 Enjoy the nature

 Australia has also many parks with free entrance, inside the cities or not too far from them.
-Among the most popular, you can stroll along St Kilda right outside Melbourne, a sandy beach flanked with a tree-lined boulevard, up to St Kilda Pier to have the chance to spot some penguins, Brisbane’s Botanic Gardens, or in Sydney, where you can take the scenic Bondi-Coogee Walk and enjoy the free exhibition Sculpture by the Sea.
+Among the most popular, you can stroll along St. Kilda Beach right outside Melbourne, a sandy beach flanked by a tree-lined boulevard, up to St Kilda Pier to have the chance to spot some penguins, Brisbane’s Botanic Gardens, or in Sydney, where you can take the scenic Bondi-Coogee Walk and enjoy the free exhibition Sculpture by the Sea.

 Find the right restaurants